ua-gist-604b-f23/qgis-intro/README.md

 Deliverable:

-Take a screenshot of the `DB Manager` dialog bpx in Step 22 and name it `screencap_county_population.png`.
+Take a screenshot of your QGIS workspace in the final step and name it `screencap_county_population.png`.

 ## Deliverable
 New Pull Request to merge branch `assignment` to `master` with 5 files: